PhungDucKien/excelium/slate/source/includes/_web_api.md

 --------- | -----------
 text | the value to match with the result

-## Wait For Title Not Contain
+## Wait For Title Not Match

-Waits for the title of the current page not contain the given value.
+Waits for the title of the current page not match the given value.
 They will succeed immediately if the condition is already true.
 However, they will fail and halt the test if the condition does not become true within the current timeout setting.

 ### Usage

 `
-waitForTitleNotContain(text)
+waitForTitleNotMatch(text)
 `

 ### Parameters